Aashir5678/Chat-App/README.md

 # Chat-App
-A chat app made with tkinter and sockets
+A chat app with GUI made with tkinter